Marcel Meyer de Stadelhofen: Career

 At the 1906 Intercalated Games in Athens, de Stadelhofen won the Free rifle, free position, 300m event, and the Free rifle 300m team event, alongside Alfred Grütter, Jean Reich, Louis Richardet, and Konrad Stäheli.
 He also came third in the Free rifle, kneeling event.
 De Stadelhofen came seventh in the Men's Military Rifle, Kneeling Or Standing, 300 metres event, and also competed in five other shooting events at the Games, finishing 15th or lower in all of them.

-De Stadelhofen won seven world championship team events (from 1906–1910 inclusive, 1912 and 1914).
+De Stadelhofen won seven world championship team events (from 1906 to 1910 inclusive, 1912 and 1914).
 He also won bronze medals in 1907 and 1912 in the 300m Rifle 3 Positions Men event, a bronze medal in the 1909 300m Free Rifle 40 shots standing event, and a silver medal in the 300m Free Rifle 40 shots kneeling event.
 From 1906 to 1909, he was a director of the Swiss Cycling union.
 In 1912, de Stadelhofen was a founding member of the Swiss Olympic Committee.
 He served as the organisation's president between 1915 and 1921.
 Between 1918 and 1935, de Stadelhofen sat on the Geneva Grand Council, as an independent until 1930, and then as an independent Christian socialist.
 From 1935, de Stadelhofen was a judge for the council.